build

 Recommended and automatically generated package.json for @tramvai/build allows apps to use packages that were built either with tsc, or with @tramvai/build without any additional steps.

-All of the built bundles will contain ES2019 standard code, it is expected that they will be bundled to ES5 using bundler (Webpack, etc.) with configured transpilation through babel for packages inside node_modules, written in modern JS.
+All of the built bundles will contain ES2022 standard code, it is expected that they will be used in Node.js 16+ or will be bundled to ES5 using bundler (Webpack, etc.) with configured transpilation through babel for packages inside node_modules, written in modern JS.

 NodeJS bundle in CommonJs format

-NodeJS before 12 version hasn't supported ES modules or supported it only behind special flag. @tramvai/build generates bundle in ES2019 standard in CommonJS format automatically.
+Modern NodeJS has support for ES modules, but @tramvai/build still generates bundle in ES2022 standard in CommonJS format automatically for better interoperability with existing packages and tools that still do not support ES modules fully.
 Name of the result bundle is taken from field main in package.json, e.g. lib/index.js.

 When bundling package in the app using webpack with option target: 'node' this CommonJS bundle probably will not be used as webpack will prefer to use module field while resolving source code.